The Promise of a New Day: Critical reception

 The song received mixed to positive reviews from music critics.
 In a review of Spellbound for the New York Times News Service republished in The Dispatch, Simon Reynolds said that the track "feebly gestures at the social-awareness-by-numbers of Janet Jackson's second album Rhythm Nation 1814."
-Billboard gave the track a positive review saying it is a "a lyrically uplifting ditty that percolates with an insinuating, new jack-ish groove."
+Billboard magazine gave the track a positive review saying it is a "a lyrically uplifting ditty that percolates with an insinuating, new jack-ish groove."
 Dave Sholin of Gavin Report reviewed it favorably saying, "Backed by an intriguing beat, America's most lovable singer/dancer/choreographer provides another new twist to her familiar sound."

 Chart performance

 "The Promise of a New Day" displaced Bryan Adams's (pictured in 2007) "(Everything I Do) I Do It for You" from the top spot.

-"The Promise of a New Day" debuted at number 40 on the US Billboard Hot 100 chart on the week ending July 20, 1991, claiming the spot of "Hot Shot Debut," meaning the highest new entry.
+"The Promise of a New Day" debuted at number 40 on the US Billboard Hot 100 chart for the week ending July 20, 1991, claiming the spot of "Hot Shot Debut," meaning the highest new entry.
 The following week, the single climbed to No. 26, with this week claiming the Greatest Airplay Gainer.
 The song reached No. 1 on the chart on September 14, 1991, and ended the reign of Bryan Adams' long-running No. 1 hit, "Everything I Do (I Do It For You)".
-The following week, it fell to No. 5, and departed the top 40 only four weeks later.
-It was Abdul's sixth chart-topping single, and her last No. 1 single to date.
-Its rapid fall from the number one spot was attributed to have been from the implementation of Nielsen SoundScan by Billboard in 1991, which provided more accuracy and was more sales-oriented; this affected other titles such as Roxette's "Fading Like a Flower (Every Time You Leave)".
-Abdul's declining success as a recording artist was shown in preceding singles, as she would only reach the top 40 four more times.
+The following week, it fell to No. 5 and dropped off the top 40 only four weeks later.
+It was Abdul's sixth chart-topping single and her last No. 1 single to date.
+Its rapid tumble from the number one spot was attributed to the implementation of Nielsen SoundScan by Billboard in 1991, which provided more accuracy and was more sales-oriented; this affected other entries such as Roxette's "Fading Like a Flower (Every Time You Leave)".
+Abdul's declining success as a recording artist was evident in the performances of preceding singles, and she would only reach the top 40 four more times.